Knockout Mouse Phenotyping Program (KOMP2) Highlights

 Read an interview with KOMP2 awardee Dr. Monica Justice from Baylor College of Medicine, in which she discusses her career path, current work in hematopoietic cancers and genetic syndromes, and future goals for the KOMP2 project.
 Find out how her early years on the farm inspired a love of biology, what experiences sparked her interest in pediatric medicine, and how she enjoys spending time outside of the lab.

-Read Of Mice and Men, and Medicine: an interview with Monica Justice.
+Read Of Mice and Men, and Medicine: an interview with Monica Justice (link is external).

 Funding Opportunity Announcement to phenotype embryonic lethal knockout mice from the International Mouse Phenotyping Consortium (IMPC)!